physphere/vlaser/README.md

 from remote processors.

-One import thing is that, requests from remote processors are **queued** in the **services thread**.
+One import thing is that, requests from remote processors are **queued** in the **service thread**.
 New request will not be processed until the old request's handling is completely finished, which means that all the relevant cache statuses (local or remote) have been updated correctly and the acknowledgement message has been sent back to the original requester.